broadinstitute/depmap_omics/documentation/DepMap_processing_pipeline.md

 ![](updated-flowchart.png) (outdated)

-Note that the WDL workflows (including their corresponding input references and parameters) for the following pipelines in any given quarter can be found in `data/*quarter*/`.
+Note that input references, indices, and parameters used in the WDL workflows for the following pipelines in any given quarter can be found in `data/*quarter*/*.json`.

-#### Copy Numbers and Somatic Mutations
+### Copy Numbers and Somatic Mutations

-We are running the following workflows to generate datasets from WGS data:
+We are currently running the following workflows to generate datasets from WGS data:

-[WGS_pipeline](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/WGS_pipeline:master?tab=info) runs several sub-processes to generate relative and absolute copy number segments, mutation MAF data, structural variant calls, and various genomic features including loss of heterozygosity (LOH), LOH fraction, ploidy estimate, Whole Genome Doubling (WGD), Chromasomal Instability (CIN), and MSI score.
+[WGS_pipeline](https://dockstore.org/workflows/github.com/broadinstitute/depmap_omics/WGS_pipeline:master?tab=info) runs the following sub-processes to generate relative and absolute copy number segments, mutation MAF data, structural variant calls, and various genomic features including loss of heterozygosity (LOH), LOH fraction, ploidy estimate, Whole Genome Doubling (WGD), Chromasomal Instability (CIN), and MSI score.
 This workflow runs the following subtasks:
 - __gatk cnv__:
   - outputs relative segment and copy number from WES/WGS data
   - [https://software.broadinstitute.org/gatk/documentation/article?id=11682](https://software.broadinstitute.org/gatk/documentation/article?id=11682)